lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 In particular, the application provides EDHOC with the SPO before starting an EDHOC execution, during which EDHOC will temporarily transfer control to the SPO at the right point in time, in order to perform the required side-processing of an incoming EDHOC message.

-Furthermore, the application has to instruct the SPO about how to prepare any EAD item such that: it has to be included in an outgoing EDHOC message; and it is independent of the processing of other EAD items included in incoming EDHOC messages.
+Furthermore, the application has to instruct the SPO about:

+* How to prepare any EAD item such that: it has to be included in an outgoing EDHOC message; and it is independent of the processing of other EAD items included in incoming EDHOC messages.
 This includes, for instance, the preparation of padding EAD items (see {{Section 3.8.1 of RFC9528}}).

+* The list of EAD items that are expected to be present in specific, incoming EDHOC messages during the EDHOC session.
+This takes into account, for instance, external security applications that will be integrated in the EDHOC session (e.g., see {{I-D.ietf-lake-authz}}).

+  Throughout the EDHOC session, the SPO keeps such a list of expected EAD items up-to-date.
+This takes into account, for instance, external security applications that have been run integrated in the EDHOC session, the current status of the session, as well as the EDHOC messages that have been exchanged during the session and the outcome of their processing.

 At the right point in time during the processing of an incoming EDHOC message M at the peer P, EDHOC invokes the SPO and provides it with the following input: